Pauan/Immutable/doc/doc.rst

-  If two Tag_\ s use the same UUID, they are treated as the same Tag_, and so now the server can correctly send the data to the client, and the Tag_\ s will match with the database.
+  If two Tag_\ s use the same UUID, they are treated as the same Tag_, and so now the server can correctly send the data to the client.
+And the Tag_\ s will match with the database.

   But you have to be careful that different Tag_\ s have different UUIDs, or you will have a collision.
 You can't reuse the same